exygy-design/hsa-docs/recommendations.md

 * * *

-## Empower Content Administrators Across HSA with Sustainable Training Solutions
+## <a name="administrators"></a>Empower Content Administrators Across HSA with Sustainable Training Solutions

-*"Each program has to have their own strategy and today the frustration is in the toolset that they have to create and manage and publish the content and IT doesn’t help them."*-IT Leadership
+> "Each program has to have their own strategy and today the frustration is in the toolset that they have to create and manage and publish the content and IT doesn’t help them." -IT Leadership

-*"An issue is there are many Programs.
+> "An issue is there are many Programs.
 The level of interest and awareness varies.
 Skills of staff to use basic elements is very uneven.
-Culture of diffusion where nothing happens."- *Executive Leadership
+Culture of diffusion where nothing happens." -Executive Leadership

 HSA’s ability to communicate with clients has suffered because its website is not kept up to date.
 HSA can address this issue in the short term by choosing an easy to use content administration platform and training HSA staff to use it.
 Skills and knowledge will degrade if not supported with easy to access and consumable training materials.